Dog Urine Scorch & Burn Marks on Grass – Solutions & Ideas

 Causes and What You Shouldn’t Do

-A lot of budding gardeners think that they can revive the scorched grass with fertilizers or other off-the-shelf products.
+A lot of budding gardeners think that they can revive the scorched grass with lawn feed fertilizers or other off-the-shelf products.

 Unfortunately, this will only damage the lawn further.
 The scorched grass is caused by concentrated nitrogen in your dog’s urine.
 Nitrogen is a fertiliser and in diluted levels can be applied to lawns as a feed.
 Adding more nitrogen to grass already damaged by it won’t help.

 In fact, if your grass looks anything like the photos above, then the grass is already dead and can’t be revived.
 You’ll need to re-seed or re-turf the affected area if you want the grass to grow there again.

 Tip #1 – Have You Tried “Dog Rocks”?

 Dog Rocks is a natural product that’s added to your dog’s water bowl, it’s 100% safe for dogs, cats and any other pet that may help itself to the water in your dog’s bowl.